stelthdroid8/nodeLSfunctionality/README.md

   - npm i chalk

-to instal and use the chalk library.
+to install and use the chalk library.